 28 “And to man He said, ‘Behold, the fear of the Lord, that is wisdom;

 And to depart from evil is understanding.’”

 Here we see how man, once he knows where the wisdom is, can get this wisdom.
 This is by fearing the Lord (Adonai).
 This is what Job has done, just as he has turned away from evil (Job 1:1).
 These two always go together.
 Those who fear God can only hate evil and turn away from it.
 Wisdom is not simply truth, but truth applied to conscience.
 That is to say, truth that puts man in his true place and enables him to receive what God has to say.
 The consequence is to turn our backs on evil.

 The “fear of the Lord” makes man bow before Him, before Whom the seraphs cover their faces.
 This fear is not anguish, but awe and reverence, worship.
 If this fear is there, God can be seen everywhere: in the depths, on earth and in the air, everywhere in the universe (Psa 111:10; Pro 1:7; 9:10; Ecc 12:13).
 Materialistic man does not see the fear of God as valuable.
 He only seeks materialistic advantage for this life.

 God is the “only wise God” (Rom 16:27).
 Job knows that he does not possess wisdom and that his friends do not possess it and that it can only be found with God.
-He will only experience the scope of these words himself at the end of the book.
+He will experience the scope of these words only at the end of the book.